NeMo: Needle in a Montage for Video-Language Understanding: Introduction

 \section{Introduction}

 Large language models (LLMs)~\citep{DBLP:conf/nips/BrownMRSKDNSSAA20gpt3,DBLP:journals/corr/abs-2302-13971llama,DBLP:journals/corr/abs-2303-08774gpt4} have recently achieved remarkable success in connecting different modalities, such as video and text.
 This progress has given rise to a new generation of video large language models (VideoLLMs)~\citep{qwen2-vl,DBLP:journals/corr/abs-2409-18938,internvl}, which excel at a wide range of video understanding tasks.
-There is growing interest in advancing VideoLLMs for long video understanding, typically defined as reasoning over hour-long video content~\citep{gemini1.5,shen2024longvu,qwen2.5vl}.
+There is growing interest in advancing VideoLLMs for long video understanding, {typically defined as comprehending over hour-long video content}~\citep{gemini1.5,shen2024longvu,qwen2.5vl}.
 Tackling this challenge not only drives innovation in the development of VideoLLMs but also raises important questions about their evaluation.
-Many existing benchmarks~\citep{jang2017tgif, xu2017video, ssv, yu2019activitynet, xiao2021next, CLEVRER,DBLP:conf/cvpr/BuchEG00N22} fall short at considering fine-grained temporal cues or require only basic temporal reasoning, making them inadequate for assessing the complex temporal reasoning capabilities needed for comprehensive long video understanding.
+Many existing benchmarks~\citep{jang2017tgif, xu2017video, ssv, yu2019activitynet, xiao2021next, CLEVRER,DBLP:conf/cvpr/BuchEG00N22} {fall short at considering fine-grained temporal cues, making them inadequate for assessing the advanced temporal understanding capabilities needed for comprehending long videos.}